spdx/spdx-spec/chapters/1-rationale.md

 ## 1.4 What does this specification cover? <a name="1.4"></a>

-**1.4.1** SPDX Document Creation Information: Meta data to associate analysis results with a specific version of the SPDX file and license for use, and provide information on how, when, and by whom the SPDX file was created.
+**1.4.1** SPDX Document Creation Information: Metadata to associate analysis results with a specific version of the SPDX file and license for use, and provide information on how, when, and by whom the SPDX file was created.

 **1.4.2** Package Information: Facts that are common properties of an entire package.